Message from the Director

-Our program currently has 35 faculty members and over 35 students with research covering a broad spectrum of modern biomedical interests including Genetics, Genomics and Epigenetics; Cancer Biology; Stem Cells and Development; and Biochemistry and Biomolecular Structure.
+Our program currently has 33 faculty members and 38 students with research covering a broad spectrum of modern biomedical interests including Genetics, Genomics and Epigenetics; Cancer Biology; Stem Cells and Development; and Biochemistry and Biomolecular Structure.
 A number of students from our program have gone on to obtain faculty positions at top universities and others have achieved successful careers in biotechnology, bioinformatics, patent law and intellectual property development.

-Most of the faculty of our program are housed in the Mitchell Basic Sciences Research Building, located in the heart of the Texas Medical Center, where we foster a highly collegial and interactive environment through offerings of classes, seminars and other activities, including workshops to train students to use software designed for bioinformatics analysis.
-Each spring all members of the program participate in a stimulating science retreat at an enjoyable resort outside of Houston, where faculty and students give seminars and present posters summarizing their recent research.
+Most of the faculty of our program are housed in the Mitchell Basic Sciences Research Building, located in the heart of the Texas Medical Center, where we foster a highly collegial and interactive environment through offerings of classes, seminars and other activities, including workshops to train students to use cutting-edge experimental approaches such as bioinformatics and genome-wide analyses.
+Each spring all members of the program participate in a stimulating science retreat at an enjoyable resort outside of Houston, where faculty and students give seminars and present posters and have a fun, learning experience.
 Throughout the year, students are given opportunities to present their work in journal clubs, seminars and committee meetings where they develop valuable communication skills and exchange ideas.

 The program also sponsors the outstanding weekly Blaffer Lecture Series in which prominent scientists from all over the world come to speak about their latest research.
 Each week the program hosts a student luncheon with one of these speakers, providing a chance for our students to meet with these great scientists.
 The program also sponsors career development events designed to improve our students’ communication skills and to assist them in finding suitable career paths.